stereolabs/zed-docker/README.md

 ### USB replug/hot plug

-ZED-M contains a udev device for the IMU and sensors data.
+ZED-M and ZED2/ZED2i contains a udev device for the IMU and sensors data.
 On Linux, udev/serial device path are often ephemeral (will change if the device is unplugged and replugged).

 If you unplug/plug them back in, it’s technically a different mapped file for the device than what was mounted in, so Docker won’t see it.
 For this reason, a solution is to mount the entire /dev folder from the host to the container.
 You can do this by adding the following volume command to your Docker run command `-v /dev:/dev`